 People always give you advice on what to do when you travel abroad.
 How to stay safe and adjust to the different moral and cultural norms.
 Which things to avoid, which things to try… But no one gives you tips on what you should do when you return home.
 How to deal with this emotional rollercoaster?
 How does it feel like to live in one place after years of traveling?
 Is depression after travel a real thing?
 These are some of the questions we’ll try to answer in this article.

 Traveling is, indeed, the greatest teacher of them all.
 It starts by giving you this little thing called freedom.
 You’re far away from home and people here don’t know you.
 You don’t care about what they might say.
 You start doing things you couldn’t or were too afraid to do back home.
-Explore the world, meet new amazing people, fall in and out of love, see amazing places, live new cultures, go bungee jumping, swimming with sharks, petting elephants, climbing mountains, experiencing danger on the road… And suddenly, it’s all over when you go back.
+Explore the world, meet new amazing people, fall in and out of love, see amazing places, live new cultures, go bungee jumping, go on high-altitude travel adventures, swim with sharks, pet elephants, experience danger on the road… And suddenly, it’s all over when you go back.

 It’s this freedom that traveling gives you that enables you to do all these things.
 You feel freer because traveling shows you that you’re just one little piece of a big jigsaw puzzle.
 Traveling enlightens you by showing you what a tiny place you occupy in the world.
 But very few people realize this.
 At least where I come from but I believe it’s more or less the same everywhere.
 If you’re one small piece, your country is a part of the puzzle that is the world.
 However, most people you know see the country as the puzzle itself.
 They don’t look beyond it.
 That’s why you feel that no one understands you anymore.
 That you have less in common with the people that used to be your best friends.
 And that’s sad.
 It only makes you want to leave again.

 What happens when you go back home?